A robust algorithm for $k$-point grid generation and symmetry reduction: Abstract

 \section{Abstract}

-We develop an algorithm for computing generalized regular $k$-point grids\cite{wisesa2016efficient,morgan2018efficiency} and a related algorithm for symmetry-reducing a $k$-point grid to its symmetrically distinct points.
-The algorithm exploits the connection between integer matrices and symmetric groups, which leads to a computational complexity that is linear with the number of $k$-points, rather than the standard quadratic convergence of most electronic structure codes.
-The favorable scaling means that $k$-point grids of $\sim \mathbb{D}=\left( \right)=\left( \right)\mathbb{N} \left( \right). \mathbb{A} \mathbb{V}^{-1}\;=\; \left( \right),$$ which provides our homomorphism $\psi(\vec x)=\bigl(\mathbb{A} \mathbb{V}^{-1}x\bigr)^*$ from ${\cal L}_V$ onto $G$.
+We develop an algorithm for i) computing \emph{generalized regular} \kb-point grids, ii) reducing the grids to their symmetrically distinct points, and iii) mapping the reduced grid points into the Brillouin zone.
+The algorithm exploits the connection between integer matrices and finite groups to achieve a computational complexity that is linear with the number of \kb-points.
+The favorable scaling means that, at a given \kb-point density, all possible commensurate grids can be generated (as suggested by Moreno and Soler) and quickly reduced to identify the grid with the fewest symmetrically unique \kb-points.
+These optimal grids provide significant speed-up compared to Monkhorst-Pack \kb-point grids; they have better symmetry reduction resulting in fewer irreducible \kb-points at a given grid density.
+The integer nature of this new reduction algorithm also simplifies issues with finite precision in current implementations.
+The algorithm is available as open source software.